 With Messages, it's easy to stay in touch, no matter what device you're using.
 Manage group texts, pin favorites to the top, easily view content shared with you by others, and much more.
 You can send text messages to anyone with a Mac, iPhone, iPad, iPod touch, or Apple Watch using iMessage, and send texts to others using SMS/MMS.
-See the Apple Support article What is the difference between iMessage and SMS/MMS?
+See the Apple Support article About iMessage and SMS/MMS.